An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

 \end{lemma} \begin{proof} The first equality is a straightforward application of the definition of $\ltens$.
-For the second case, we also use that all arrows of $(\Db_0)_{>0} \otimes X_{>0}$ are identities and so all belong to $\overline{M}$. \end{proof}
+For the second case, we also use the fact that all arrows of $(\Db_0)_{>0} \otimes X_{>0}$ are identities and so all belong to $\overline{M}$. \end{proof}

-\begin{prop} Both the lax-Gray tensor product $\ltens$ and the pseudo-Gray tensor product $\ptens$ as defined above are monoidal structures on the category of $m$-marked $\infty$-categories.
-In both cases the forgetful functor to $\infty$-categories is monoidal and their unit is $\Db_0^\flat = \Db_0^\#$. \end{prop}
+\begin{prop} Both the lax-Gray tensor product $\ltens$ and the pseudo-Gray tensor product $\ptens$, as defined above, are monoidal structures on the category of $m$-marked $\infty$-categories.
+In both cases, the forgetful functor to $\infty$-categories is monoidal, and their unit is $\Db_0^\flat = \Db_0^\#$. \end{prop}